 To update your billing address, please call the number on your invoice.
 It’s important to let us know when your billing address changes to help ensure on-time payments.

 Before you start services with us, Coram will check on your insurance and explain the financial arrangements to you.
-You’ll be asked to sign a form (the Financial Agreement Arrangement or FAA) related to billing and payment for services.
+You’ll be asked to sign the Financial Agreement Arrangement (FAA) related to billing and payment for services.
 The FAA will cover what we expect your insurance will pay and your out-of-pocket costs.
 You will be responsible for paying any co-payment or deductible amount, and for any service that’s not covered by your insurance.

 If you have Medicare insurance, we’ll send you an Advance Beneficiary Notice (ABN) that lists items or services that Medicare isn’t expected to pay for.
 We’ll provide an estimate of the costs for the items/services, and the reasons why Medicare may not pay for them.